 10) Do I need to book my tour in advance?
 Unless you’re making a group booking, you can just show up and buy a ticket.
 We recommend getting there at least 30 minutes before the tour is scheduled to start.

 11) Does the museum have wifi?
 Yes, they do.
 Just ask the staff.
-This is especially handy for European residents who cannot enjoy data roaming when travelling in Serbia due to the country not being part of the EU.
+This is especially handy for European residents who cannot enjoy data roaming when traveling in Serbia due to the country not being part of the EU.

 12) Is there a place to store our bags or hang our coats?
-No, there are not any lockers or coat check.
+No, there are not any lockers or coat checks.
 You are advised to keep your belongings with you at all times.